rastersoft/tabletplayer/README.md

 ## VERSIONS

+Version 0.4
+ * Fixed bug with non-utf8 filenames
+ * Allows to set the number of seconds to jump with the FF and RW buttons Version 0.3
+ * Now remembers which videos has been seen and marks them with a bar in its icon, specifying the percentage whatched.
-Version 0.1
+Version 0.2
+ * New interface with bigger buttons, easier to use from a touch screen Version 0.1
  * First public version

-Version 0.2

- * New interface with bigger buttons, easier to use from a touch screen

-Version 0.3

- * Now remembers which videos has been seen and marks them with a bar in its icon, specifying the percentage whatched.

 ## CONTACTING THE AUTHOR ##